 Cost: Prices vary, depending on the number and quantity selected, plus shipping

 8. Trisa Bricelet Iron

-My husband gave me a bricelet iron for Christmas several years ago, and it’s one of my favorite Swiss cooking tools.
+My husband gave me a bricelet iron for Christmas several years ago.
+It’s one of my favorite Swiss cooking tools.
 If you’re not familiar with bricelets (in French) or bretzli (in German), these thin little biscuits can be sweet or savory.
 When the electronic iron presses and cooks the dough, it imprints the bricelets with festive Swiss designs.
-I love the savory ones made with cumin seeds, but the sweet versions are delicious too (see my recipe for Lime Zest Bricelets).
+I love the savory ones made with cumin seeds.
+Although, the sweet versions are delicious too (see my recipe for Lime Zest Bricelets).
 The possibilities are endless, and it’s a uniquely Swiss gift.

 Where to buy: Trisa Electronics

 Cost: CHF 79, plus shipping